petercoles/Live-Or-Let-Die/readme.md

     ],
 ```

-then add the middleware, "\PeterColes\LiveOrLetDie\Middleware\SessionTimeout::class", to the web (or whatever other middleware group you're using for web requests) in your app/Http/Kernal.php file.
+the middleware, "\PeterColes\LiveOrLetDie\Middleware\SessionTimeout::class", will be added automatically to the web routes group and will be applied to all routes that it contains.
+If you use a different group for your ajax requests, then it may be added to that group in your app/Http/Kernal.php file, or wherever you have defined it.
 For example:

 ```
     protected $middlewareGroups = [
-        'web' => [
+        'myMiddleware' => [
-            \App\Http\Middleware\EncryptCookies::class,
-            \Illuminate\Cookie\Middleware\AddQueuedCookiesToResponse::class,
-            \Illuminate\Session\Middleware\StartSession::class,
-            \Illuminate\View\Middleware\ShareErrorsFromSession::class,
-            \App\Http\Middleware\VerifyCsrfToken::class,
+            ...
             \PeterColes\LiveOrLetDie\Middleware\SessionTimeout::class,
         ],

-        ...
     ];
 ```
-This will keep your session alive for normal web requests.
-If you use a different group for your ajax requests, include it in there.
-But don't include it for stateless requests, e.g. API calls.
+However, this middleware should not be included for stateless requests, e.g. API calls.

 ## Configuration